 Realistically, this is a problem only for people who get antsy about controlling firmware updates, and who want the latest as soon as they can get it.
 For everyone else, just keep using your AirPods Pro.
 The update will happen without you having to do a thing.

 Find out if new AirPods Pro firmware is installed

-You can find out if this new AirPods Pro firmware has been installed only by digging around in the Settings app.
-To do this, you need an active connection to the AirPods, so open the lid of the charging case.
+You can find out if/when this new AirPods Pro firmware has been installed only by digging around in the Settings app.
+To do this, you need an active connection to these headphones, so open the lid of the charging case.
 Or put the earbuds on.
 Whichever you prefer.

-Then go to Settings > General > About, and tap on AirPods Pro.
-If Firmware Version says 2B584, you still need to wait for the update.
-If it says 2B588, you’re golden.
+For the newest model, go to Settings > General > About, and tap on AirPods Pro.
+If Firmware Version says 3A283, you’re golden.

-This is the same process you’d go through to check the firmware on your original AirPods (or on AirPods 2).
+This is the same process you’d go through to check the firmware on your original AirPods.

 Editor’s note: This is an updated version of an article first published November 14, 2019.